 Feelings of economic desperation among middle-aged white Americans are contributing to a sharp rise in mortality rates, particularly among those with less education, two Princeton University economists say in a new study explored in the Baltimore Sun.
 The Sun article also quoted SSW Associate Professor Jodi Frey.

-"The University of Maryland School of Social Work is using funding from the Centers for Disease Control and Prevention to find ways to reduce suicide rates among middle-aged men through community outreach.
+In the article: "The University of Maryland School of Social Work is using funding from the Centers for Disease Control and Prevention to find ways to reduce suicide rates among middle-aged men through community outreach.

 Mental illness in men often goes undetected because they don't seek medical intervention, said Jodi Jacobson Frey, an associate professor at the school of social work and lead investigator on the suicide study.
 They also don't necessarily show the typical signs for mental illness.
 A man who is depressed may express anger rather than sadness.